 I’m submitting my noodle kugel to Month;y Mingle, founded by Meeta of What’s For Lunch, Honey?..hosted this month by Simone of Junglefrog Cooking – theme – Christmas/Holiday sweets.
 The deadline is December 31st, 2012..so lots of time to join in!
 Click the photo below to read the rules.

-Well..finally Bad Boy First Love, Part 18 is here..and it isn’t the end…it’s the first part of a two part end.
-You see, when I originally started BBFL, it was only supposed to go to two or three parts, but then something sad happened and I extended it because writing it helped quell my grief immensely.
+Bad Boy First Love, Part 18 is finally here..and, as expected, it isn’t the end.
+You see, when I originally started BBFL, it was only supposed to be to two or three parts at most, but then something sad happened and I extended it because writing it helped quell my grief immensely.
 Once the grief subsided, and a friend I hadn’t spoken to in a while said to me..

 “LISA..what the hell are you doing?
 You just aired a very private, precious memory to anyone and everyone!
 Are you crazy??”